chaaz/versio/docs/reference.md

     `--resume` and `--abort`.
-  - `--lock-tags (`-l`): Normally, if a project contains changes that all map to a "none" size, then the project version will be unchanged, but Versio will still move the versio tag to the latest commit.
+  - `--lock-tags (`-l`): Normally, if a project contains changes that all map to a "none" size, then the project version will be unchanged, but Versio will still move the project tag to the latest commit.
 This flag removes that behavior, ensuring that tags are never moved--only new tags will be created for new versions.
+This is helpful if you're using deploy tools that expect a tag to always refer to exactly the same commit, but it may mean that a given version tag doesn't contain all the latest changes for that version.
   - `--dry-run` (`-d`): Don't actually commit, push, tag, or change any files, but otherwise run as if you would. `dry-run` is incompatible with `--pause`, `--resume`, and `--abort`.